sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 Keeping HubSpot contact lists up to date is essential for effective marketing and sales processes and accurate reporting and analytics.
 High quality data leads to a better experience for both your organization and your contacts.

-Traditionally, data teams export contact lists as CSVs and send them to marketing teams, who upload them into tools like HubSpot.The downside is that the data in those CSVs quickly become outdated whenever a new user enters the contact list or if a customer gets removed from the list.
+Traditionally, data teams export contacts as CSVs and send them to marketing teams, who upload them into tools like HubSpot.
+The downside is that the data in those CSVs quickly become outdated whenever the business has new leads or users.
 With each update, the CSV has to be re-exported by the data team and re-uploaded by the marketing team.
-This is time-consuming and error-prone, manual process.
+This is a time-consuming and error-prone manual process.

-If you're leveraging a BI tool like Sigma to define lists of target users, you can rely on those definitions to sync contact lists to marketing tools like HubSpot or Marketo dynamically using [Hightouch](https://hightouch.com/).
+If you're leveraging a BI tool like Sigma to define lists of target users, you can rely on those definitions to sync contacts to marketing tools like HubSpot or Marketo dynamically using [Hightouch](https://hightouch.com/).

-This QuickStart walks through using a Sigma workbook and Hightouch to sync a contact list into HubSpot, but you could apply the same general steps for syncing any contact list into any other marketing tool.
+This QuickStart walks through using a Sigma workbook and Hightouch to sync contacts into HubSpot, but you could apply the same general steps for syncing any contacts into any other marketing tool.

-The use-case will be a marketing campaign that targets the most loyal customers in the United States only.
+The use-case is creating and maintaining a  marketing campaign that targets the most loyal customers in the United States only.
 We need an easy way to get the data from the Snowflake warehouse over to HubSpot, where we will run the campaign from.
 We don't have development resources to do this right now so we have to do it ourselves.

 ### Target Audience